Noura Erakat: Academic positions and career

+In 2010, she co-founded Jadaliyya, an online magazine published in English, Arabic, and French, which is affiliated with the non-profit Arab Studies Institute, operating in Washington, D.C. and Beirut.
 She currently serves on the board of the Institute for Policy Studies and serves as an associate professor at Rutgers University, is a member of the Board of Directors for the Trans-Arab Research Institute, and is a policy advisor with Al-Shabaka: The Palestinian Policy Network.